RiftValleySoftware/RVS_Spinner/README.md

 =
 This is a special control class that implements a "pop-up spinner" control.

+Version **2.7.1** supports iOS 15 and later.
+See the [DocC guide](Sources/RVS_Spinner/RVS_Spinner.docc/RVS_Spinner.md) for current API behavior, synchronous callback ordering, accessibility, dimmed items, and integration.
+The [four test harnesses](Tests/Verification.md) exercise presentation, appearance, geometry, and cleanup.

+The Swift package includes its privacy manifest.
+Direct-source and static-library consumers should copy `PrivacyInfo.xcprivacy` into their app's resources.

 - [Here is the GitHub Repo for This Project.](https://github.com/RiftValleySoftware/RVS_Spinner)

 - [Here are the technical docs for this project.](https://riftvalleysoftware.github.io/RVS_Spinner/)